 In the light of experiences on other Libraries, we are suggesting some general principles which should be followed in the future if a reader should ever become suspicious about someone's work.
 We are recommending these for reasons of fairness to all concerned: the writer who may be under suspicion, the owner(s) of the site(s) where the work is housed, and fandom in general.

 It's important to remember that it could damage the Web site and cause far more problems for the site-owner if their first contact is from an 'outsider' - an archivist or author from another fandom, the author of a book, or even worse, from lawyers.
 For the protection of the various libraries and archives as a whole, it's far better to keep these matters within the fandom.
 One lesson learned from other archives, we can police ourselves.
 But in the event the issue cannot be easily resolved - the alleged culprit refuses to respond to the accusations - try Stopping Plagiarism.

 Dandello (AKA the SHADO Librarian) is the Head Librarian.
 This site went online May 21, 1997.

-In the interests of honesty - much of the material here was 'borrowed' from the FAQ at The Lois & Clark Fanfic Archive and is used with their permission.
+Much of the material here was originally created by members of the Lois & Clark fan fiction community for The Lois & Clark Fanfic Archive and is used with their permission.

 U.F.O. is the © and property of ITV Studios Global Entertainment and used for promotional purposes only.